Bluffton Personal Injury Lawyer

 A seasoned personal injury attorney could investigate the cause of the collision and determine if the injured party may be eligible for compensation.

-Bluffton Personal Injury Filing Deadlines
+What are the Personal Injury Filing Deadlines in Bluffton?

 South Carolina Code §15-3-530 gives most personal injury victims three years from the date of their injury to file a lawsuit with the civil courts.
 It is usually vital to understand and adhere to the filing deadlines outlined by state law.
 If an injury victim does not file their lawsuit before the close of this three-year window, the state’s civil court system may refuse to hear their case at all.